visgl/tsc/GOVERNANCE.md

 - *Maintainer*: A core developer of the project, oversees one or more feature areas, and shares the responsibility of release.
 Also referred to as a "feature owner."
 - *Contributor*: A casual participant on GitHub, including reporting bugs; answering questions; developing a third-party module that extends the capabilities of ours; creating public examples; submitting a PR for documentation enhancement or minor bug fix.
 Always welcome.

 The list of current steering committee members are documented in the visgl org's [TSC repo](../README.md).
-Maintainers are documented in each repo's contributing guide (`/CONTRIBUTING.md`).
+Maintainers are documented in each repo's contributing guide (e.g. [`/CONTRIBUTING.md`](https://github.com/visgl/deck.gl/blob/master/CONTRIBUTING.md)).

+The [TSC Charter](./CHARTER.md) governs the operations of the TSC.
+All changes to the Charter need approval by the OpenJS Foundation Cross-Project Council (CPC).

 ## The Steering Committee